 No company or organization has a fixed benchmark.
 It changes from time to time and it has to keenly follow to get the result.

 Even though it actively contributes to the welfare of the organization, its success depends upon every single member of the organization.

 The strategy tool called benchmarking can be utilized to make a comparison of business products and processes with various performances inside and outside the business.

-These valid pointers can be beneficial in many ways for the organization to follow and boost up their process in mere future.
-There are many sources which offer a realistic view about benchmarking and its various methods related to it.
+These valid pointers can be beneficial in many ways for the organization to follow and boost up their process in the mere future.
+There are many sources that offer a realistic view of the benchmarking process and its various methods related to it.